Codecademy/docs/content/lua/concepts/tables/terms/remove/remove.md

 ---
-Title: 'freeze()'
+Title: 'Remove()'
-Description: 'Makes a given table read-only.'
+Description: 'Removes a value from an array.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'